Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Future plans
 - Fix the text display issue
-- Add the `Click Mask` property from the Texture Button
+- Add the `Click Mask` property from the Texture Button to enable the user to set up more fitting click masks
 - Add the `Flip H` property from the Texture Button, renamed to `Texture Flip H` for clarity
 - Add the `Flip V` property from the Texture Button, renamed to `Texture Flip V` for clarity
+- Add Texture Button-esque texture stretching?
+Might not work... but could be cool to have that as an alternative to the already-implemented NinePatchRect-esque button texturing method

 ## Changelog:
 ### v1.4.0